 Size is so overrated.
 Just look at Montenegro.
-This Balkan belter isn’t much bigger than Yorkshire, yet every inch seems as if it’s been painstakingly crafted to impress and inspire; from the glistening blue bays of the coast to the towering mountain peaks of its wild hinterland.
+This Balkan belter isn’t much bigger than Yorkshire, but every inch seems as if it’s been painstakingly crafted to impress and inspire, from the glistening blue bays of the coast to the towering mountain peaks of its wild hinterland.
 In between, you’ll find immaculately preserved old towns, endless opportunities for adventure and a warm welcome typical of the region.

 Often overlooked in favour of its neighbours Croatia, Italy and Greece, Montenegro remains a lesser-visited destination for Brits.
 And while it’s been hotly tipped to follow in those famous footsteps for a while now, travel outside peak periods, and you’ll still find large parts of this wonderful country untouched by mass tourism.

 Here’s why you should make Montenegro your must-visit destination this summer.

 Like the rest of the country, Montenegro’s slice of coast is small in size, but big in drama.
 All along its 294km (180 miles) shoreline, towering mountains plunge down towards the tempting waters of the Adriatic.
 Ancient old towns and tiny fishing villages provide a barrier between the two, their sandy beaches dotting the coast from end to end.